lutang123/Analyzing-Fuel-Economy-Data-for-2008-and-2018/README.md

 Q7: What are the characteristics of SmartWay vehicles?
 Have they changed over time?

-Q8: What features are associated with better fuel economy?

-Q9: For all of the models that were produced in 2008 that are still being produced now, how much has the mpg improved and which vehicle improved the most?
+Q8: For all of the models that were produced in 2008 that are still being produced now, how much has the mpg improved and which vehicle improved the most?